germal/OpenCVB/README.md

 The list of people who have made OpenCVB possible is long but starts with the OpenCV contributors – particularly, Gary Bradski, Victor Erukhimov, and Vadim Pisarevsky - and Intel’s decision to contribute the code to the open source community.
-Also, this code would not exist without the managed code interface to OpenCV provided by OpenCVSharp.
+Also, this code would not exist without OpenCVSharp managed code interface to OpenCV provided by user “shimat”.
 There is a further Intel contribution to this software in the form of RealSense cameras – low-cost 3D cameras for the maker community as well as robotics developers and others.
 RealSense developers Sterling Orsten and Leo Keselman were helpful in educating this author.
 While others may disagree, there is no better platform than the one provided by Microsoft Visual Studio and VB.Net.
 And Microsoft’s Kinect for Azure camera is a valuable addition to the 3D camera effort.
 And lastly, it should be obvious that Google’s contribution to this effort was invaluable.
 Thanks to all the computer vision developers who posted algorithms where Google could find them.
 All these varied organizations deserve most of the credit for this software.

 **MIT License**